Change point localization in dependent dynamic nonparametric random dot product graphs: Introduction

 Lastly, numerical experiments provide ample evidence on the strength of our proposed approach.
 In particular, we highlight the advantage of our method in scenarios with dependent networks.

 The rest of the paper is organized as follows. \Cref{sec:model} provides the formal problem setup and our proposed method in detail, including discussions on possible extensions.
 The characterization of the distributional changes and statistical guarantees for our approach are collected in \Cref{sec:theory}.
-We conclude with numerical experiments in \Cref{sec:experiments}.
+We conclude with numerical experiments in \Cref{sec:experiments} and final discussions in \Cref{sec-conclusion}.
 Technical details are deferred to the Appendix.